 In 2012 it also received a glowing report from the National Society Statutory Inspection of Anglican Schools: “Parents and pupils understand the ways in which the school lives out its Christian foundation.
 All staff act as good, Christian role models and this has enabled them successfully to put into practice the vision, held by successive school leaders, of the school’s mission as a church school.
 Because of this all pupils, whatever their starting point, are enabled to reach their full potential.”
 In 2012 Eye also won the judges award at the Peterborough Telegraph Education Awards.

 Today the villages main secondary school is Arthur Mellows Village College in Glinton which was built in 1949.
 Some children also attend Kings School which was founded by Henry VIII in 1541 and the Thomas Deacon Academy which opened in 2007.

 Eye Pre-School caters for children aged from two to five years.
 It opened in 1968 and moved to its current location in 2010.
 At one time it was based in the Weslyn Chapel on the High Street before moving to the old Girls School next to the Library.
 The pre-school is run by a voluntary management committee and operates from facilities at the East Rural Children’s Centre which is located within the grounds of the Primary School.

 There was once a custom known as ‘may-garlanding’.
-The garland was a wooden hoop, or basket decorated with hawthorn and other spring flowers with a doll as a centre piece.
+The garland was a wooden hoop or basket decorated with hawthorn and other spring flowers with a doll as a centrepiece.
 On the 1st of May (May Day) the children, mainly the girls would go from door to door in the village where they would sing the local version of the May Day song in the hope that a few coins would be given as a reward.
-This tradition was last know to be recognised in the 1950’s.
+This tradition was last known to be recognised in the 1950s.